Declaration and payment in the EU-OSS

 A customer has returned a good or receives an after-purchase rebate.
 How can a correction be made to the EU-OSS declaration?

 Corrections to declarations already sent to the EU-OSS can be made up to a maximum of 3 years from the day in which the original declaration had to be submitted.
-The correction is made by adding the information to the current EU-OSS declaration in the field ‘Korrektur früherer Zeiträume’ [correction of other periods].
+The correction is made by adding the information to the current EU-OSS declaration in the field "Korrektur früherer Zeiträume" [correction of previous periods].

 A mail order business delivers goods to a customer in Germany on 15 March 2024.
 In May, the customer is awarded a rebate for this delivery.

-If the mail order business is in the EU-OSS, it must include the intra-EU mail order sale in the declaration for the first quarter of 2024.
+If the mail order business is in the EU-OSS, it must include the intra-EU distance sale in the declaration for the first quarter of 2024.
 The correction of this declaration is entered in the declaration for the second quarter (the rebate is awarded in May).
-There is a dedicated ‘Korrektur’ [Correction] field available in the declaration for this purpose.
+There is a dedicated "Korrektur" [Correction] field available in the declaration for this purpose.

 Responsible for the content: Federal Ministry of Finance